roryp/pingpongtddstarter/README.md

     ```json
     "github.copilot.nextEditSuggestions.enabled": true
     ```
-  - Alternatively, use the Settings UI to search for “Copilot Next Edit Suggestions” and toggle it on.
+  - Alternatively, use the Settings UI to search for "Copilot Next Edit Suggestions" and toggle it on.
   - We recommend setting the model to `gpt-4o-copilot` by adding the following line to your `settings.json`:
     ```json
     "github.copilot.selectedCompletionModel": "gpt-4o-copilot",